 I highly recommend taking a trip to Memphis for this tour.
 Part of travelling the world for me is learning something new, not only about the destination and its culture but about humanity and its personal struggles.
-Walking these grounds had a profound affect on me and was sobering to the soul.
+Walking these grounds had a profound effect on me and was sobering to the soul.
 It’s humbling to learn of the sacrifices that so many have made so that future generations can live free from discrimination.

 Address: 450 Mulberry Street, Memphis, TN

 Opening hours: Wednesday to Monday 9am-6pm.
 Closed Tuesday.